unixerius/DSO/Lab setup/VirtualBox-instructions.md

 powercfg /powerthrottling list
 ```

-The third command should include the "VBoxHeadless" and "VirtaualBoxVM" processes.
+The third command should include the "VBoxHeadless" and "VirtualBoxVM" processes.
+[Source](https://forums.virtualbox.org/viewtopic.php?t=108745)

+Also, you may want to change your overall power management settings for the duration of this class.
+You can change these by opening the **Settings** app, then going into _Power & Battery > Power mode_ and setting it to "_Best Performance_".

 ## Creating the lab VM